Carreau/ipython-wiki/IPython-kernels-for-other-languages.md

 ## IPython/Jupyter kernels:

-The Kernel Zero, is of course [IPython](https://ipython.org), which you can get though [ipykernel](https://pypi.python.org/pypi/ipykernel), and still comes (for now) as a dependency of [jupyter](https://jupyter.org).
+The Kernel Zero, is of course [IPython](https://ipython.org), which you can get through [ipykernel](https://pypi.python.org/pypi/ipykernel), and still comes (for now) as a dependency of [jupyter](https://jupyter.org).
 The IPython kernel can be thought as a reference implementation, here are other available kernels:

 |Name| Jupyter/IPython Version | Language(s) Version | 3rd party dependencies | Example Notebooks | Notes |
 |----|-------------------------|---------------------|------------------------|-------------------|-------|